Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Here's an example of what I mean.

-However, things change radically if you're trying to cross the country horizontally.
-Lyon to Bordeaux, for example, takes just over an hour by plane, and it's worth it, even if you have to deal with the airport mess and transport into town.
-But if you take the train, expect a seven-hour journey, and at least one train change, if not two.
-In some cases, you may have to head north all the way to Paris, and then have to head south again towards Bordeaux.
+The train, on the other hand, is a seven-hour journey, and at least one train change, if not two.
+In some cases, you may have to head north from Lyon all the way to Paris, and then head south again towards Bordeaux.
 I live near Lyon, and when I go to Bordeaux, I fly.

-That said, France has 34 airports suited for international travel, so you can access most of the main tourist destinations by plane.
+France has 34 airports suited for international travel, so you can access most of the main tourist destinations by plane.

 Flying within France can be incredibly cheap if you use discount airlines and book well ahead of time, often far cheaper than the train.
 But you'll have to factor transport to and from the airport, which sometimes costs as much as the flight itself.